 Applying for long-term residence status was previously not necessary for beneficiaries of international protection since they were granted permanent residence permits until 2016.
 Moreover, most refugees preferred to apply for citizenship after 4 years of residence rather than applying for long-term residence statuses.
 However, refugees must also hold a permanent residence permit in order to naturalise.
-Following the shift to temporary residence permits trough the introduction of the Temporary law, obtaining long-term residence status has become an increasingly relevant option as persons obtaining this status also obtain a permanent residence permit in Sweden.
+Following the shift to temporary residence permits, obtaining long-term residence status has become an increasingly relevant option as persons obtaining this status also obtain a permanent residence permit in Sweden.
 The national legislation overall reflects the conditions in Directive 2003/109/EC.
 For protection status holders the minimum five year residence period is calculated from the time of asylum application.

 Ch.
 5, Section 2 b and Ch.
 5 a Section 2 Aliens Act.